JoshKneale/typescript-boilerplate/README.md

 - [ ] Add GitHub action remote runners (to save on costs)
 - [ ] Add generic pubsub communication method between services
 - [ ] Add generic message queue communiction method between services
+- [ ] Add unit / integration testing format in for services - add to build pipelines

 ## Code patterns
 Being a monorepo, each of the services are found within the `packages` directory.